 Solar panels require very little maintenance.
 If dust or leaves settle on top of the panels they can easily be hosed down.
 Other than that there is also no other maintenance needed.
 The panels usually have warranty of 25 years and the inverter 5 to 10 years.
 The inverter is usually the part that needs to be changed because it is working all the time to convert the DC to AC.
 It typically needs to be replace after 10-15 years.

 You should also have an installer examine your system every 4-7 years.
 It is also advisable to ask your installer about the particular maintenance requirements of your solar system.

-The Feed-in Tariff consist of two parts.
-Through the generation tariff you will receive a fixed amount per unit of electricity you generate and then consume.
-The export tariff is an additional payment that you will get for the electricity you have not used and export it back to the grid.
-As you will be generating part of the electricity you use, you will be making savings on your energy bill.
+The Feed-in Tariff consisted of two parts.
+Through the generation tariff one would receive a fixed amount per unit of electricity generated and then consumed.
+The export tariff was an additional payment that one would get for the unused electricity and exported back to the grid.
+As one would also be generating part of the electricity used, savings on the energy bill would be even more noticeable.

 The payments from the Feed-in Tariff are guaranteed for 20 years.
-The rate that you receive is also indexed, which means that it will increase in accordance with the retail price index.
-On top of that, the money you received from the Feed-in Tariff is tax free.
+The rate is also indexed, which means that it will increase in accordance with the retail price index.
+On top of that, the money received from the Feed-in Tariff is tax free.

 Other Benefits of Solar Panels

-Besides shrinking your energy bill and earning money from the Feed-in Tariff, you will also reduce your impact on the environment.
+Besides shrinking your energy bill and potentially earning money from the Feed-in Tariff (if you have were accepted before the end date of the scheme), you will also reduce your impact on the environment.
 Since you will be generating some of your electricity, you will not be dependent on the provider if electricity prices go up, as it is expected to happen.

 As any other home improvement, solar panels can increase the overall value of your home.
 They make it more attractive for potential buyers, if you are interested in selling in the future.
 Some Home Selling Guides argue that solar powered homes sell twice faster than homes using conventional electricity.